BioBoost/object-oriented-programming-using-java/all_about_objects/exercises.md

 Make a small main program to show that the implementation works.
 Generate for example 5000 random numbers.

+### Exercise 4 - Modeling an Advanced Light Bulb

+Take the example from the course of a LightBulb.
+Now think about a more advanced light bulb where you wish to keep track of the number of hours that it was on (it breaks for example after 10'000 hours).
+Instead of two states this lightbulb can be dimmed.
+How would you save that property?
+Create a UML diagram of this LEDBulb.

-## Exercise 4 - Circumference and area of a parallelogram
+## Exercise 5 - Circumference and area of a parallelogram

 Create a class that stores the base and height of a parallelogram.